cs10/fa16/checkoffs.md

 * What are different ways to broadcast between sprites?
 * Explain the bugs in each of the provided pieces of code for the "sum of numbers between __ and ___ block"

+## Lab 4: Lists 1 (#lab5)

+**Required**

+*Which blocks allow you to use a function on an entire list “all at once”?
+What are their domains and ranges?
+*What is the difference between the for and for each blocks?

+**Extra for Experience**

+* Lets look at <code>swap</code>.
+Why do we need a temp variable?
+* What are lists?
+How are they represented in Snap?
+What are some operations you can perform on lists?
+* How are lists different from variables?
+How are they similar?
+How do you create a temporary list for use in a block definition?
+* Why might global variable manipulation be useful in some situations? what drawbacks are there?

 <!-- Keep the /div at the bottom -->
 </div>